tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 }
 ````

-## Initialization for drag and drop on tokens
+## Make an element draggable

 The first thing we are always going to need, when dealing with drag and drop is a draggable element.
-In this case we want the tokens to be draggable.
+In this case we want the ``redToken`` to be draggable.
 We can achieve that as follows:
 ````kotlin
 redToken.isDraggable = true
 ````
-After the desired drag and drop gesture was performed on the token we want it to be non-draggable.
+After the desired drag and drop gesture was performed on the ``redToken`` we want it to be non-draggable.
 In order to achieve that we set the ``onDragGestureEnded``, where we set ``isDraggable`` to ``false`` when the boolean indicates success.
 ````kotlin
 redToken.onDragGestureEnded = { _, success ->